Archive for the ‘Beading Tools’ Category

 Gauge 20 – 22

-This wire is an all-purpose wire and used for many findings such as loops jump rings, head pins and eye pins.
+This wire is an all-purpose wire and has many uses such as loops jump rings, head pins and eye pins.
 This gauge is available in dead-soft or half-hard.

 Gauge 24 – 26